 The process for all complaints is made available in office or the website and is updated each year.

 We have a wide range of staff working together within the school to support the children, young people and their families.
 Some are employed directly by the School, others have different lines of management.

 Classroom staff are employed directly by the school.
-This includes teachers, teaching assistants and lunchtime supervisors.
+This includes teachers, teaching assistants and Health, Care and Education Assistants.
 Admin staff are also school employees.